-SERVICE DATE INSPECTED GRADE QUALITY THEME Learning Disability Service 24 Nov 2017 5 N/A 4 5 Care and Support Environment Staffing Management and Leadership Requirements: Non Recommendations: SERVICE DATE INSPECTED GRADE QUALITY THEME Learning Disability Service - Community Connections 9 Mar 2018 5 N/A 5 N/A Care and Support Environment Staffing Management and Leadership : Staff should be able t to access historical information about accidents and incidents without the d.
+SERVICE DATE INSPECTED GRADE QUALITY THEME Learning Disability Service 24 Nov 2017 5 N/A 4 5 Care and Support Environment Staffing Management and Leadership Requirements: Non Recommendations: SERVICE DATE INSPECTED GRADE QUALITY THEME Learning Disability Service - Community Connections 9 Mar 2018 5 N/A 5 N/A Care and Support Environment Staffing Management and Leadership Staff should be able t to access historical information about accidents and incidents without the d.
 The provider should take appropriate action to address this.
-SERVICE DATE INSPECTED GRADE QUALITY THEME Mount Pleasant House 21 Dec 2017 4 4 4 4 Care and Support Environment Staffing Management and Leadership signed and dated, a Recommendations strategies and prac and reflective of the ca Where it is recognised that all care plans and related documentation is accurate, up-to-date, up-to-d SERVICE DATE INSPECTED GRADE QUALITY THEME Queen Mary Day Care 11 Apr 2017 5 N/A N/A 5 Care and Support Environment Staffing Management and Leadership Requirements: Non Recommendations: at skilled level in de : Staff should have trai ining in delivering meaningful activities and should also be trained SERVICE DATE INSPECTED GRADE QUALITY THEME Sheltered Housing 15 Mar 2018 5 N/A 5 N/A Care and Support Staffing Management and Leadership Requirements: Non Recommendations: skilled level should be completed by all staff.
+SERVICE DATE INSPECTED GRADE QUALITY THEME Mount Pleasant House 21 Dec 2017 4 4 4 4 Care and Support Environment Staffing Management and Leadership signed and dated, a Recommendations: strategies and prac ind reflective of the ca Where it is recognise that all care plans and related documentation is accurate, up-to-date, ire needs and outcomes to be achieved for each resident. d that a resident is in need of dietary support, the care plan should include .
+Systems such as food and fluid intake charts should be in place to enable is working.
+SERVICE DATE INSPECTED GRADE QUALITY THEME Queen Mary Day Care 11 Apr 2017 5 N/A N/A 5 Care and Support Environment Staffing Management and Leadership Requirements: Non Recommendations: at skilled level in de Staff should have trai ining in delivering meaningful activities and should also be trained SERVICE DATE INSPECTED GRADE QUALITY THEME Sheltered Housing 15 Mar 2018 5 N/A 5 N/A Care and Support Staffing Management and Leadership Requirements: Non Recommendations: skilled level should be completed by all staff.